The Social Media Revolution

-I’ve been meaning to post this video for a couple of weeks now.
+I’ve been meaning to post this video about social media for a couple of weeks now.
 About a half-bazillion people have already posted it, but in case you haven’t seen it yet it’s worth 4 minutes of your time.

 I’m teaching real estate continuing education classes now in “social media” and invariably I get input like, “is this stuff really all that important?”, and “what if it’s a passing fad?”